 The compensation committee generally meets quarterly and with greater frequency if necessary.
 The compensation committee also acts periodically by unanimous written consent in lieu of a formal meeting.
 The agenda for each meeting is usually developed by the chairperson of the compensation committee, in consultation with management.
 The compensation committee meets regularly in executive session.
-However, from time to time, various members of management and other employees as well as outside advisors or consultants may be invited by the compensation committee to make presentations, to provide financial or other background information or advice or to otherwise participate in compensation committee meetings.
-Our Chief Executive Officer may not participate in, or be present during, any deliberations or determinations of the compensation committee regarding his compensation.
+However, from time to time, various members of management and other employees as well as outside advisors or consultants may be invited by the compensation committee to make presentations, to provide financial or other background information or advice or to otherwise participate in compensation committee regarding his compensation.